Clarke Road Secondary School

 Clarke Road Secondary School is located at 300 Clarke Road in London, Ontario.
 It is a part of the Thames Valley District School Board.
 The school was founded in 1956 and a major 14 million dollar renovation was completed in 1997.
 The school mascot is the Trojan Warrior.

 Clarke Road's recent renovation has given the school state-of-the-art gymnasia, science, technology, and computer facilities.
 The school presently has over 400 computers available for student use in all programs in the school.
 The renovations have also provided a major developmental centre in the school, as well as integrated programs for over 50 students.

-Notable programs

-The school's work internship program, School to Work, allows students to gain experience in an industrial setting with over 50 employers throughout the area.
-The technology department has facilities for woodworking, manufacturing, transportation and communication technologies.
-Multimillion-dollar renovations in 2012 created programs in Health Care, Green Industries and Hospitality.
-The school has a full commercial kitchen, and green house, as well as a TV studio and 24 hour radio station broadcasting through the Tune-In radio app.
-Previous renovations at Clarke Road also featured a wide variety of programs in the arts, including courses in the visual arts, drama, dance, vocals, instrumental and guitar music.

-Extracurricular activities

-Clarke Road offers a large variety of extracurricular clubs and groups.
-Some of the more popular activities include yearly drama productions, art shows, the environmental club, the learning support centre, and the cancer campaign.
-The school also participates in "Take Your Kids to Work" day and used to grow an urban vegetable garden on the property every year.

-Student body

-The following is an approximation of the student body, as of September 2015: